-- By a financial institution required to file Form 104, Currency Transaction Report; - By a casino required to file (or exempt from filing) Form 103, Currency Transaction Report by Casinos, if the cash is received as part of its gaming business; - By an agent who receives the cash from a principal, if the agent uses all of the cash within 15 days in a second transaction that is reportable on Form 8300 or on Form 104, and discloses all the information necessary to complete Part II of Form 8300 or Form 104 to the recipient of the cash in the second transaction: - In a transaction occurring entirely outside the United States.
-See Publication 1544, Reporting Cash Payments of Over \$10,000 (Received in a Trade or Business), regarding transactions occurring in Puerto Rico and territories and possessions of the United States; or - In a transaction that is not in the course of a person's trade or business.
+• By a financial institution required to file FinCEN Report 112, BSA Currency Transaction Report (BCTR);

+• By a casino required to file (or exempt from filing) FinCEN Report 112, if the cash is received as part of its gaming business;

+• By an agent who receives the cash from a principal, if the agent uses all of the cash within 15 days in a second transaction that is reportable on Form 8300 or on FinCEN Report 112, and discloses all the information necessary to complete Part II of Form 8300 or FinCEN Report 112 to the recipient of the cash in the second transaction;

+• In a transaction occurring entirely outside the United States.
+See Publication 1544, Reporting Cash Payments of Over \$10,000 (Received in a Trade or Business), regarding transactions occurring in Puerto Rico and territories and possessions of the United States; or

+• In a transaction that is not in the course of a person's trade or business.